 If you are considering breast reconstruction, you are faced with making very personal decisions during an emotional time.
 It's essential that you engage the support of a team of caring medical professionals, and that you have an accomplished specialist to guide you through your options for breast reconstruction.
-At Houston Plastic and Reconstructive Surgery, we are fortunate to have a specialist such as Dr. Kendall Roehl.
+At Houston Plastic and Reconstructive Surgery, we are fortunate to have breast reconstruction specialist Dr. Kendall Roehl on our team.
 She performs procedures that demand the training and experience few surgeons possess.
 As a woman, Dr. Roehl understands the unique role that breasts play in your body image and feelings of femininity.

 Advances in microsurgery and other reconstructive surgical techniques have created more options than ever before for women who choose to get breast reconstruction after a mastectomy or a significant lumpectomy.
 Dr. Roehl's training and experience includes a prestigious reconstructive microsurgery fellowship at the renowned MD Anderson Cancer Center in Houston.